 Many of us measure success from a purely business perspective.
 We place value on aspects such as turnover, profit/loss, growth, customers, clients, sales, the list is endless.
-Often we fail to acknowledge value from other areas of our lives, and as such our tight focus on one aspect, often business, can see us scrutinising the wrong things.
+Often we fail to acknowledge value from other areas of our lives, and as such our tight focus on one aspect, often business can see us scrutinizing the wrong things.

 Measuring the Things that Matter

 Although you are ambitious and business-driven, taking some time to look at other aspects of your life can be of use to you.
 In so doing, you will be able to use it to motivate yourself through the bad times that may beseech your career at some point.

 Moreover, success in one area of your life tends to lead to success in another.